Organized by Critical Thinking Forum of the IRD, IIU at Auditorium, Fatima Block, Female Campus, IIU 7-9 December 2016

-Mr. Rob Raines, U.S Embassy Counselor for Public Affairs Islamabad, Prof. Dr. Cara Cilano, chairperson department of English, Michigan State University, USA, Dr. Samina Malik, Director Female Campus IIUI, Dr. Munazza Yaqoob, Project Director, Founder & in charge Critical Thinking Forum (CTF), department of English, IIUI and large number of students also attended the ceremony.
+Mr. Rob Raines, U.S Embassy Counselor for Public Affairs Islamabad, Prof. Dr. Cara Cilano, chairperson department of English, Michigan State University, USA, Dr. Samina Malik, Director Female Campus IIUI, Dr. Munazza Yaqoob, Project Director, Founder & in charge Critical Thinking Forum (CTF), department of English, IIUI and a large number of students also attended the ceremony.

-We should remember that in reality there is no stereo-type of standards and sub-standards in society but it is created by dominant groups which can be tackled through education said Dr Siddiqui Vice Chancellor AIOU.
+We should remember that in reality there is no stereotype of standards and sub-standards in society but it is created by dominant groups which can be tackled through education said Dr. Siddiqui Vice Chancellor AIOU.

 He further said that education is a tool to learn how to live with others in society with good manners and termed it as an essential part of development.
 Dr. Siddiqui suggested that the education system should be transformable based instead of transmission based to bring development in the society.
-He appreciated role of media in promoting education in the country and stressed upon new strategies to excel it.
+He appreciated the role of media in promoting education in the country and stressed new strategies to excel in it.

 People to people contact is vital for cultural exchange to create favorable momentum in the society.
 Mr Rob Raines of US Embassy Islamabad.

 Rector IIUI, Dr. Masoom said that men and women should have equitable participation in environmental justice, more for women because they have more interaction with the environment in daily lives.
 He said that urbanization and loss of natural resources have resulted in a massive increase in environmental pollution which caused enormous harm to the well-being of the masses.